elliamlee/newDSDV/README.md

 The most important part of A-DSDV is counting the number of periodic updates and data packets to be sent.
 To count how many packets are coming in while there are two updates, the first thing I did was make the variable in ‘dsdv-routing-protocol.h’.
 The variable for periodic updates is called as ‘pupdate_cnt’ and the other which is needed to count the packets is named as ‘data_cnt’.
 Also, for initialize these variables, I mentioned those in ‘dsdv-routing-protocol.cc’.
 This modification of code is shown in figure 3 and figure 4.

 <p align="center"><img src="https://user-images.githubusercontent.com/34092568/50625277-66f82800-0f6a-11e9-95e6-bb1cb67982d9.png"></p>

+### Counting the number of data packets and periodic updates

+To count how many packets are coming, I firstly found the part which the packets from other nodes are enqueued and count the number.
+Also, I checked the how many periodic updates of routing table are occurring through the source code.
+I just added the code on the existing source code, ‘dsdv-routing-protocol.cc’.
+The additions are shown in figure 5 and 6.